SwindleR-b/CS2-HudSay/README.md

 _cs2/addons/counterstrikesharp/config/plugins/HudSay/HudSay.json_

-From this file, you can customize the general settings of the plugin according to your server needs.
+- You can use this config setting to replace the in-game sound with another sound.
+You can even add a sound you've downloaded from the workshop (e.g., sound/xxx/xxx.wav).
+Additionally, you can customize settings such as ChatTag, color options, HUD message display duration, and more.

 ---